osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

             - Drops small weapons and occasionally cargo boxes
         - Soldiers standing around the Nuclear Plants
         - Converted Igloos to targets
+        - Increased max altitude of boids on city maps slightly

     Other:
         - Various other small changes and fixes
         - Fixed single player game settings
+        - Darkened map in the plan view a bit

 Notes About Installation:
 The Apocalypse Mod comes with Scorched 3D and, as a result, you should not need to install anything.
 However,